How to Build a Computer for 4K or 8K Video Editing

 In my case, the need to use an Intel processor with integrated graphics influenced the entire design and build process for my custom video-editing computer.
 I chose the Intel Core i9 9900k because it's an extremely powerful processor, it has integrated graphics, and it happened to be on sale when I needed to build the computer.

 My original plan had been to use one of the higher-end Intel Core i7 processors; but with the i9 on sale, the difference in price wasn't very much, so I decided to go with the i9.
 Hopefully, I also bought a couple of extra years before obsolescence kicks in, as well.
 It's a pretty pricey chip.

-I did need Intel graphics, however, and money was an object; so I chose the Intel Core i9.
-It was the best-available processor for this computer's mission, and it was on sale.
+Software requirements necessitated that I use a processor with Intel graphics, however, and money was an object; so I chose the Intel Core i9-9900k.
+It was, at the time, the best-available Intel processor for this computer's mission.
+And it was on sale.

 Choosing the Motherboard